Sarada (actress)

 Thadiparthi Saraswati Devi (born 12 June 1945), better known by her stage name Sarada, is an Indian actress and politician.
-Though known for her work predominantly in Telugu films and Malayalam films, she has also appeared in Tamil, Hindi as well as Kannada language films.
+Though known for her work predominantly in Telugu and Malayalam cinema, she has also appeared in Tamil, Hindi and Kannada language films.

 Sarada is a three-time recipient of the National Film Award for Best Actress for her roles in Thulabharam (1968), Swayamvaram (1972), and Nimajjanam (1977).
 She is also known as Urvasi Sarada – the National Film Award for Best Actress was officially designated the Urvasi Award.
 Sarada also won the NTR National Award by the Government of Andhra Pradesh for her contributions to Indian cinema.
+In 2024, she was honoured with the J. C. Daniel Award by the Government of Kerala, for her contributions to Malayalam cinema.

 Early life

 Sarada was born on 12 June 1945 as Saraswati Devi in Tenali, Madras Presidency, British India (in present-day Guntur, Andhra Pradesh, India).
 Her parents Venkateswar Rao and Satyavathi Devi were farmers.
 She has a brother, Mohan Rao.
 Sarada was sent to Madras in her childhood to live with her grandmother Kanakamma.
 Sarada describes her grandmother as a "strict disciplinarian" who in the later days "wouldn't even let the heroes touch her" and allowed "rehearsals only on Sundays".
 Sarada started to learn dance when she was six.
 She used to perform during Dasara and other temple festivals.
 Because of her mother's desire, she learnt dancing.
 Her mother wanted her to be a "big star in cine field".
 Though Sarada's father was not too interested in the idea, he did not stop her.

 Sarada married Telugu actor Chalam, and the couple later divorced.
-Currently Sarada resides with her brother's family in Chennai.
+Currently, Sarada resides with her brother's family in Chennai.